Ultrasonic Cooking: Mixers & Recipes

 Ultrasonic Vinegar Ageing

-Similarly to the ultrasonic aging of wine and spirits, also vinegars can be artificially aged by ultrasound.
+Similarly to the ultrasonic ageing of wine and spirits, also vinegars can be artificially aged by ultrasound.
 Reduce the sharp acidity and sourness of young vinegars sonicating the vinegar for a short period.
 Additionally, you can infuse the acidic condiment with flavors of your choose, e.g. oak, herbs, chili, or fruits such as raspberries.
 Add the chopped or macerated flavoring donor to the vinegar and sonicate.
 The longer the ultrasonic treatment, the more intense the flavor release becomes.
 Just do not over-sonicate to prevent a degradation of the raw materials.
 Drain through a filter paper.

 Tell us your purpose – we are glad to recommend you a suitable device!